 What is Wrongful Termination?

 Wrongful termination laws refer to getting fired from a job for an illegal reason.
 It could be an employer who fires the employee because that person was complaining about safety concerns or discrimination, or it could be an employer who fires an employee because the employee was exercising a legal right.
-If an employer discriminates against an employee and firing him or her because of disability, race, color, religion or the like, this is wrongful termination.
+If an employer discriminates against an employee and fires him or her because of disability, race, color, religion, or the like, this is wrongful termination.
+The US Equal Employment Opportunity Commission website details wrongful termination laws.

 Wrongful Termination Law

 If someone is wrongfully terminated, they can file a lawsuit.
 Wrongful termination laws allow for damages in some cases.
-But first they would need to win the suit.
-If there is a contract which delineates the law about unfair dismissal, this can only help the case.
+But first, they would need to win the suit.
+If there is a contract that delineates the law about unfair dismissal, this can only help the case.
+Information about these laws can be found on the American Bar Association website.

 Breach of Contract Law